JeffIrwin/syntran/README.md

 // true

 foo and p;
-// Error: binary operator `and` is not defined for types num_expr and bool_expr
+// Error: binary operator `and` is not defined for types i32_type and bool_type
 //   --> <stdin>:1:5
 //    |
 //  1 | foo and p;
 //    |     ^^^ bad types for this binary operator
 ```